steveghee/OCTO_Studio_extensions/README.md

 The navigator widget also works on the hololens, though the operation is slightly different in that on a mobile/tablet device, the path is dynamic (it will change as the user moves) whereas on the hololens, the path is static - it is computed once (either when the navigation point is set, or whenever the path is shown (the Show() method).
 This is for performance reasons.

+###Zones of Interest (**new**)
+The Zones of interest widget provies a mechanism to declare one or more zones (these are cylindrical is shape) and position these in your space.
+When then user navigates the scene and crossed into or exist a zone, the widget will output appropriate events that allows your experince to react to the user proximity.

+Similar to the navigator widget, you can declare/bind an array zones and the control will manage them for you.
+You can also create/mark new zones on demand.
+This data can be in table form - perhaps the result of a thingworx service call - or you can set the value from javascript.

+  `$scope.view.wdg.zones.zoidata = [
+                                         { position: "0,0,0",    // defined as a string of xyz coordinates
+                                              color: [1,0,0],    // optional data
+                                             radius: 2           // optional; defines the radius of this specific zone }
+                                       ];`

+This section TO BE COMPLETED

 ## Misc